pingcap/tidb-operator/docs/local-dind-tutorial.md

 This document describes how to deploy a TiDB cluster to Kubernetes on your laptop (Linux or macOS) for development or testing.

 [Docker in Docker](https://hub.docker.com/_/docker/) (DinD) runs Docker containers as virtual machines and runs another layer of Docker containers inside the first layer of Docker containers. [kubeadm-dind-cluster](https://github.com/kubernetes-sigs/kubeadm-dind-cluster) uses this technology to run the Kubernetes cluster in Docker containers.
-TiDB Operator uses a modified DinD script to manage DinD Kubernetes cluster.
+TiDB Operator uses a modified DinD script to manage the DinD Kubernetes cluster.

 ## Prerequisites